 Best in Fest

 The event organisers at BFI Flare have handily picked out their favourite queer films of the last 12 months for all to see.
-This year’s line-up includes And Then We Danced, Booksmart, Pain and Glory and Portrait of Lady on Fire.
+This year’s line-up includes Flee, Great Freedom, Parallel Mothers and The World to Come.

 Five Films for Freedom